mithril-security/bastionlab/docs/benchmarking/bench-amd-epyc-7763.md

 These benchmarks were done by finetuning the EfficientNet B0 model on CIFAR100 dataset.
-You can have a look to dataset used for it right [here](https://www.cs.toronto.edu/~kriz/cifar.html).
+You can have a look at the dataset used [here](https://www.cs.toronto.edu/~kriz/cifar.html).

-For these benchmarks we set the batch size to be the maximum possible, fitting in 8GB of RAM.
+For these benchmarks, we set the batch size to be the maximum possible, fitting in 8GB of RAM.

 ![](../assets/amd_epyc_exec_times.png)